gost-dom/browser/README.md

 hi!](https://github.com/orgs/gost-dom/discussions)
 - Want to contribute to the project, there's a very rough early [guide describing the overall project structure](./CONTRIBUTING.md)

+## Adding support for library X

+The goal is to support all modern JS frameworks, but I can't make tests for all.
+If you can contribute a "test project" with specific JS frameworks that will be a great help to detect compatibility issues, and potential extension to the test suites.

+See the guidelines in the [contributor documentation](./CONTRIBUTING.md#Providing-test-projects)

 <!---
 ## Project background